6 Benefits of Music For Your Baby’s Sleep

 At the same time, psychologists explain that all genres produce pretty much the same effect.
 While most parents choose to play classical music, the fact is that it’s much easier to enjoy and sing along with your infant if you are listening to a familiar song with interesting lyrics.

-Besides that, researches prove that babies who follow the rhythm and move to the drumbeat tend to smile more often than their peers.
+Besides that, research proves that babies who follow the rhythm and move to the drumbeat tend to smile more often than their peers.

 6. Music helps strengthen a wide range of skills

-Although we talked about brain development already, it is important to add that music can help babies grow and strengthen a wide range of skills altogether.
+Although we talked about brain development already, it is important to add that music can help babies grow and strengthen a wide range of skills.
 Namely, studies show that infants and toddlers who listen to music on a regular basis usually outperform other kids in terms of:

 • Creativity and problem-solving abilities